Interstate 35W (Minnesota): Route description

 I-35W completes its eastern loop around downtown, and then crosses the Mississippi River on the St. Anthony Falls Bridge and winds northeast out of Northeast Minneapolis.
-Here, I-35W passes through industrial areas near the suburbs of St. Anthony, Lauderdale, Roseville, and Arden Hills.
+Here, I-35W passes through industrial areas near the suburbs of St. Anthony, Lauderdale, Roseville, New Brighton, and Arden Hills.

 I-35W then meets I-694 in New Brighton and Arden Hills at a cloverleaf interchange at exits 26B and 26C.
 US 10 joins I-35W 1 mi north of the I-35W/I-694 interchange at exit 28A.
 I-35W and US 10 run concurrently for another 1 mi before the latter turns westward in Mounds View and Shoreview at exit 30.
 I-35W passes next to the former site of the Twin Cities Ordnance Plant and again turns northeastward through the suburbs of Blaine and Lino Lakes.
 The communities of Lexington and Circle Pines are also nearby throughout this stretch.
 I-35W then merges with I-35E to reform I-35 at Columbus near Forest Lake.

 I-35W carries its own set of exit numbers in the Twin Cities area, while I-35E continues the I-35 exit numbering scheme, which goes between the Iowa state line and the city of Duluth.
 (The same setup also applies to the other I-35E/I-35W splits in Dallas–Fort Worth, Texas.)

 Legally, the route of I-35W is defined as part of unmarked Legislative Route 394 in the Minnesota Statutes § 161.12(2); I-35W is not marked with this legislative number along the actual highway.